lumpenspace/llamda/llamda-fn.md

 This module contains the console utilities for the penger package.
 """

+from typing import Any
-from rich.console import Console from rich.live import Live
+from rich.console import Console from rich.live import Live from rich.json import JSON

 console = Console()
 error_console = Console(stderr=True)